-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, may receive a small commission at no extra cost to you.

 Why Do Chickens Molt and What IS a Molt, Anyway?

 Chickens go through molting periods once and rarely, twice, a year, and sometimes even during stressful periods.
 The old feathers are pushed out by the new ones, starting on the head and neck area, down to the wings, and sometimes farther.
 Some chickens only have partial molts and others go through a complete molt all at once.